instructlab/community/Collaboration.md

 For real-time chat discussions, please join our [InstructLab Slack workspace](https://github.com/instructlab/community/blob/main/InstructLabSlackGuide.md).

 Slack history is deleted after 90 days, so for conversations that should preserved for a longer period use the project mailing lists.
+It is good to say that if you want to add feedback or think there is a "large issue" to discuss, the mailing list or the specific repository issue tracker is a good place to put this type of text.
+If you are unsure of where to put it <users@instructlab.ai> is the best place to start.

 ## [Email Lists](#Email-Lists)